krauthorDFKI/DiscreteChoiceForBiasMitigation/README.md

 We would like to issue special thanks to the authors of [BISER](https://github.com/Jaewoong-Lee/sigir_2022_BISER) and [CPR](https://github.com/Qcactus/CPR) for promptly accommodating our requests to include licenses in their repositories.

-We plan to include the code for PD as soon as the authors include the necessary licenses.
-We apologize for any delay this may cause.
-Thank you for your patience and understanding.
+We plan to include the code for PD as soon as the necessary licenses are available.

 ## Installation
 Running the code requires an installation of python 3.9.x.
 To install the necessary components for this project, create and activate an environment, and run the following command: